dkazanc/ToMoBAR/Readme.md

         </td>
         <td>
         <font size="5"><b> TOmographic MOdel-BAsed Reconstruction software <a href="https://github.com/dkazanc/ToMoBAR/tree/master/docs/Kazantsev_CT_20.pdf">PAPER (CT Meeting 2020)</a></b></font>
-        <br><font size="3" face="verdana" color="green"><b> ToMoBAR</b> is a Python and Matlab (not currently maintained) library of direct and model-based regularised iterative reconstruction algorithms with a plug-and-play capability.
+        <br><font size="3" face="verdana" color="green"><b> ToMoBAR</b> is a Python and Matlab (not maintained atm) library of direct and model-based regularised iterative reconstruction algorithms with a plug-and-play capability.
 ToMoBAR offers you a selection of various data models and regularisers resulting in complex objectives for tomographic reconstruction.
-ToMoBAR can handle multi-GPU parallel reconstruction in Python and recently device-to-device CuPy operations. </font></br>
+ToMoBAR can handle multi-GPU parallel reconstruction in Python and also device-to-device methods operating on CuPy arrays. </font></br>
         </td>
     </tr>
 </table>